(& optional Broad Peak summit)

 Passport photos x 4

-We need these to obtain your climbing and trekking permits.
+We will need these to obtain your climbing and trekking permits.

 For Pakistan, a visa needs to be obtained at least a month before travel from your nearest Pakistani embassy.
 Costs vary between nationalities.
 The 360 office crew can assist you with the various documentation that may be required for some nationalities.